 And to those of you who think that the real victims of suicide are the dead one’s surviving family and loved ones, think again.
 I do not dismiss the horrible suffering of those around mentally compromised people, especially suicide victims, assuredly.
-One of the horrible, long recognized facts of misery is that it does indeed love company and one of the twisted side effects of depression is that you can’t stand to suffer alone, and thus if you cannot be in the company of others in their happiness, at least you can make them join you somewhat in your own suffering.
+One of the horrible, long recognized facts of misery is that it does indeed love company; one of the twisted side effects of depression is that you can’t stand to suffer alone, and thus if you cannot be in the company of others in their happiness, at least you can make them join you in your own suffering.
 However, the notion that the greatest victims of suicide are those that survive is such a gross incompetence of understanding of human life that it baffles the mind.
 Yes, those close to Mr. Williams and countless other suicide “success” stories are indeed suffering, and they should be comforted in their turmoil.
-I do not envy their situation and the anticipated guilt of one’s family’s (or friends’) suffering in light of their suicide is often the best (short-term) deterrent of suicide completion, but the fact of the matter is that those non-suicidal family and friends members are still alive.
-If we agree on the logic that, where there’s life there is always hope, and that suicide is indeed a permanent solution to a temporary problem, than emotionally sound logic dictates that those who survive are better off than those who are dead for whatever reason, regardless of the current happiness level of those still living.
+I do not envy their situation, and the anticipated guilt of one’s family’s (or friends’) suffering in light of their suicide is often the best (short-term) deterrent of suicide completion, but the fact of the matter is that those family and friends are still alive.
+If we agree on the logic that, where there’s life there is always hope, and that suicide is a permanent solution to a temporary problem, than logic dictates those who survive are better off than those who are dead, for whatever reason, regardless of the current happiness level of those still living.
 You see, people who suffer a loved one’s or close friend’s death by their own hand have it bad, yes, but not as bad as those who are dead.
 Because the people who committed suicide are, well, dead, and nothing’s going to change that.
 The loved ones will never fully “move on” from this, but they will live on, continue to love others, find fulfilling friendships, get to enjoy ice cream, and the warm breeze of a good sunny day.
 You can’t say the same for those who committed suicide.

-Again, if we are using the logic that depression and sadness are only temporary however horrific the source of depression or sadness may be, than those who survive have an opportunity to live and love again.
+Again, if we are using the logic that depression and sadness are only temporary, however horrific the source of depression or sadness may be, than those who survive have an opportunity to live and love again.
 They have the ability and opportunity to be happy.
 Those who are dead do not.
 Those who suffered extreme emotional angst to their final moments before they took their own lives will never have an opportunity to live, love, or feel anything again.
 They do not get to eat ice cream again, or fall in love, or watch cartoons, or do anything, period.
-Assuming you are one so incompassionate, dogmatic, and plain cruel to believe that suicide victims should and will burn in some sort of “hell” or be punished by some all-powerful deity for rejecting life, then my point is only magnified exponentially.
-Assuming any sort of god exists that would continue to punish a person after death for suffering so much in life to the point where he or she ended it, I would not want to worship him anyway.
+Assuming you are one so incompassionate, dogmatic, and plain cruel to believe that suicide victims should and will burn in some sort of “hell” or be punished by some all-powerful deity for rejecting life, then my point is only magnified.
+Assuming any sort of god exists that would continue to punish a person after death for suffering so much in life to the point where he or she ended it themselves, I would not want to worship him anyway.

 What We Must Do to Curb the Emotional Suffering of Others: Compassion and Understanding, Not Judgement and Condescension

-In light of all this, all that has happened to such a great man like Robin Williams, what has happened to so many others, and will no doubt continue to happen to many more good folks in the future, I have a proposition to make: People need to be on the look out for those suffering from depression and similar mental/emotional disorders.
+In light of all this, all that has happened to such a great man like Robin Williams, what has happened to so many others, and will no doubt continue to happen to many good folks in the future, I have a proposition to make: People need to be on the look-out for those suffering from depression and similar emotional disorders.
 The only ways to effectively and reliably combat emotional suffering is with compassion and, if not empathy, then sympathy.
-I know it’s definitely not easy a lot of the time.
-People who are depressed are generally a pain to be around — they’re rude, self-absorbed, and really irritable, and the more depressed they are the more rude, self-absorbed, and irritable they are.
+I know it’s not easy much of the time.
+People who are depressed are a pain to be around — they’re rude, self-absorbed, and irritable, and the more depressed they are the more rude, self-absorbed, and irritable they are.
 I also understand that one can’t be there all the time, everywhere, for everybody.
 However, if you think you notice someone suffering from emotional instability (and it gets easier to spot the more you look for it), don’t pass judgement on them.
-The very least you could do is be nice to them, offer them compassion instead of disdain, offer words of sympathy instead of cheesy, condescending pep talks.
+The least you could do is be nice to them, offer them compassion instead of disdain, offer words of sympathy instead of cheesy, condescending pep talks.
 If they are obviously suicidal or severely depressed, it still doesn’t take much effort to urge them to seek help.
 It may not do much, but it’s better than nothing at all.

-Given that this is (mostly) a movie blog, that this whole conversation and post were initiated by a film figure in Robin Williams, and that I just plain love films in general, let’s draw one last connection to a film that raises an eerily similar point.
+Given that this is (mostly) a movie blog, that this whole conversation and post were initiated by a film figure in Robin Williams, and that I love films in general, let’s draw one last connection to a film that raises an eerily similar point.
 The 2012 film Silver Linings Playbook (a fantastic film in general by the way) did an all-around terrific job at illustrating the tumultuous personal and interpersonal lives of those affected by mental and emotional disorders.
-This isn’t a story about mild depression or strained personal connections either, this is a no-holds-barred film about extreme feelings, actions, and consequences.
+This isn’t a story about mild depression or strained personal connections either; this is a no-holds-barred film about extreme feelings, actions, and consequences.
 There is violence, assaults, screaming, crying, and months in a mental hospital.

-Specifically, he asks: “People like Tiffany, or Danny, or me, maybe we know something that you guys don’t know, okay?
+He asks: “People like Tiffany, or Danny, or me, maybe we know something that you guys don’t know, okay?
 Did you ever think about that?
 Maybe we understand something…“

 In light of this, we as a society should change how we view, label, interact with, and most of all, judge those around us.
 People who are suffering and acting out always do so for a reason.
-(Do you really think Shia LeBeof is mouthing off in public and getting himself arrested simply because he’s a rich, spoiled prick?
+(Do you think Shia LeBeof is mouthing off in public and getting himself arrested simply because he’s a rich, spoiled prick?
 Seriously?)

 People can suffer mental and emotional anguish regardless of their material wealth, standard of living, race, gender, nationality, or personality.
 Robin Williams was a masterclass comedian and a great actor, he had millions of fans and has starred in some of the most beloved films of all time, and he found life to be too unbearable to live any further.
-Kurt Cobain was (and still is) a rock ‘n roll legend, leader of one of the greatest rock bands of all time, he probably had droves of women lining up to be his groupies at any time, and he ended up pulling a shotgun trigger with the barrel in his mouth.
+Kurt Cobain was (and still is) a rock ‘n roll legend, leader of one of the greatest rock bands of all time, had droves of women lining up to be his groupies, and he ended up pulling a shotgun trigger with the barrel in his mouth.
 If depression and suicidal acts can strike our most creative, talented, and most popular citizens, it can strike anywhere.
 No one is weaker for suffering from these debilitating conditions, nor are they lesser for having the courage and self-awareness to seek help.
-If anything, people are more compassionate, more socially intelligent, and far more empathetic for experiencing these extreme emotions, and those who suffer as such often do so because they dare to think more, do more, and challenge social expectations and rules more than most.
+If anything, people are more compassionate, more socially intelligent, and far more empathetic for experiencing these extreme emotions; those who suffer as such often do so because they dare to think more, do more, and challenge social expectations and rules more than most.

 You may change that person’s life, save it possibly, and affect them in ways you can never fathom.
 Perhaps they will go on to do great things, however big or small.
-Maybe you could encourage them to even start a blog, perhaps beginning with a few angry pages on pop culture, patriotism, and in general getting those five pounds of shit out of that four-pound bag — something that might entertain a few people with his rants and ravings that are also a healthy way of expressing one’s anger and frustration 😀
+Maybe you could encourage them to even start a blog, perhaps beginning with a few angry pages on pop culture, patriotism, and getting those five pounds of shit out of that four-pound bag — something that might entertain a few people with his rants and ravings that are also a healthy way of expressing one’s anger and frustration 😀

 Who knows?
 You might even save the next Robin Williams…